SurajSingh77/practice_repo/README.md

 # practice_repo
-This is repository is for git practice
+This repository is for git practice